spacetelescope/jwst/docs/jwst/tso_photometry/description.rst

 and the number of integrations.
 In either case, the times are Modified Julian Date, time scale UTC.

-If NaNs exist in the source or background annulus the NaNs are masked out and the TSO mode photometry will not will not return NaN.
+If NaNs exist in the source or background annulus, they are masked out and the value returned is the sum over the real-valued data.
-This is different than photometry for imaging mode where a NaN value is returned.
-For TSO data  it is  easier for single pixels to be affected in a given integration and science analysis will be focused on variability of one source.
+This is different from the convention for photometry in standard imaging mode: in that case, a NaN value is returned if it is present in any of the pixels in the source aperture.
+In the imaging case, the mostly likely cause of NaN pixels in the aperture is NaN-valued central pixels for a saturating source in an image with many sources. nFor TSO data  it is more likely that  single pixels are  affected in a given integration and science analysis will be focused on variability of one source.
-In the imaging case the most likely cause of NaN pixels in the annuli is  NaN-valued central saturated pixels in an image with many sources.
+If NaNs are present, the absolute flux will be underestimages, the relative values may still be useful.

 The output table contains these fields: